shivah12/Shinzo/README.md

 # Shinzo

 <p>Created a React study space with dynamic features, music, and deployed on Vercel.
  Achieved responsive design using Framer Motion Library and Material UI for icons.
  Utilised Redux for state management of tasks and timer.</p>

+ <h2>Current Status:</h2>
+ <p>Working on setting up a backend server, for keeping the record of the users and their personal records created on the website.</p>

 To use it:
 <ul>